 And it is open to the air.
 For the real virtue of the comedic spirit is not that it preserves you as you are, but that it lets you change.

 "I was so much older then/ I'm younger than that now," the poet sings.
 It's a command.
 But to keep getting younger, you have to let go of the carapace of your identity and surrender to the unknown.
 To become who you are, as Nietzsche eloquently put it, you must have faith in the unknown.
 Because it is the unknown, the world, that sculpts us into the most beautiful shapes.
 Our own artistry in forming ourselves is nothing compared to the wind, the waves on the beach, the flames.
-These are the forces that shape children — it's why their faces carry so much light.
+These are the forces that shape children -- it's why their faces carry so much light.

 And the faces of some older people have it, too, that inner glow.
 It doesn't come from collecting and piling up experiences and knowledge higher and higher until you are the top dog.
 It comes from something more humble.
 In Marcel Camus' 1958 film "Black Orpheus," when Orpheus is mourning the death of his beloved Eurydice, Orpheus' friend Hermes advises him to "Say a poor man's word, Orpheus: 'thank you.'"
 It comes from gratitude.